We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Diving in Flores: Gorgonian sea fan with black crinoids - photo courtesy of Indo Aggressor

+Although the combined effects of dynamite fishing and the earthquake and tsunami of 1992 caused damage to certain areas along the Flores coastline including Maumere, the regeneration of the reefs here is cause for divers to celebrate.
 Space was cleared by these natural phenomena, which has allowed new corals to flourish and bring an even greater diversity to the sites.
-Once considered among Indonesia's finest dive regions, Maumere Bay, on the northern coast of Flores, is well on its way to a full recovery and provides some excellent and interesting diving opportunities.
+Once considered among Indonesia's finest dive regions, Maumere Bay, on the northern coast of Flores, is full of life, well on its path to recovery, and provides some excellent and interesting macro diving opportunities.

 Dive Site Descriptions